 Director Paul Verhoeven admits to never finishing the novel, claiming he read through the first few chapters and became both bored and depressed and told screenwriter Edward neumeier to tell him the rest "It's a very right-wing book".
 Verhoeven told Empire magazine.

-When Rico, Carmen and Carl meets with the recruiting officer after pledging, and the officer shakes hand with Rico, it is revealed that he has lost both his legs.
-This is not done with any means of special effect or other trickery, as Robert David Hall- the actor -had both legs amputated after an accident in 1978.
+When Rico, Carmen and Carl meet with the recruiting officer after pledging, and the officer shakes hand with Rico, it is revealed that he has lost both his legs.
+This is not done with any means of special effect or other trickery, as Robert David Hall--the actor who plays the officer--had both legs amputated after an accident in 1978.